 Mosquitos, Zika, and Dengue in Costa Rica

-Costa Rica has many resident mosquitoes, but thankfully, there is no Zika.
+Costa Rica has many resident mosquitoes but thankfully there is no Zika.
 However, there is dengue and Chikungunya, though they are rare and unlikely to be caught.
-Cover up with loose layers and wear sunscreen whenever you’re outdoors.
+Cover up with loose layers and wear Reef Safe Sunscreen whenever you’re outdoors.

 Mosquito repellent is a must for any trip to Costa Rica.
-We recommend the non-DEET mosquito repellent to ensure that its not harmful to the environment.
+We recommend the non-DEET variety to ensure that your repellant is not harmful to the environment.

 Swimming & Riptides in Costa Rica

 Riptides are prevalent and very serious.
 They cause 80% of drowning deaths across the country.
-Check if you feel the current in knee-deep water before you enter the ocean.
+Check to see if you feel a current in knee-deep water before venturing out.
+If you do get stuck in a riptide, stay calm and try to float your way parallel to the shore to escape its grasp.

 Hiking and Wildlife Safety in Costa Rica